Italian Communist Party: Early years

 The roots of the PCI date back to 1921, when the I Congress of the Communist Party of Italy was held in Livorno on 21 January, following a split in the XVII Congress of the Italian Socialist Party.
 The split occurred after the Congress of Livorno refused to expel the reformist group as required by the Communist International (Comintern).
 The main factions of the new party were L'Ordine Nuovo, based in Turin and led by Antonio Gramsci, and the Maximalist faction led by Nicola Bombacci.
 Amadeo Bordiga was elected secretary of the new party.

 The party was officially founded as the Communist Party of Italy – Section of the Communist International (Partito Comunista d'Italia – Sezione dell'Internazionale Comunista), since the Comintern was structured as a single world party according to Vladimir Lenin's vision.
 In the 1921 Italian general election, the party obtained 4.6% of the vote and 15 seats in the country's Chamber of Deputies.
-At the time, it was an active yet small faction within the Italian political left, which was strongly led by the PSI, while on the international level it was Soviet-led.
+At the time, it was an active yet small faction within the Italian political left, which was strongly led by the PSI, while at the international level it was Soviet-led.

 During its 2nd Congress in 1922, the new party registered 43,000 members.
 This was in part due to the entrance of almost the whole Socialist Youth Federation (Federazione Giovanile Socialista).
 The party adopted a slim structure headed by a Central Committee of 15 members, five of whom were also in the Executive Committee (EC), namely Ambrogio Belloni, Nicola Bombacci, Amadeo Bordiga (EC), Bruno Fortichiari (EC), Egidio Gennari, Antonio Gramsci, Ruggero Grieco (EC), Anselmo Marabini, Francesco Misiano, Giovanni Parodi, Luigi Polano, Luigi Repossi (EC), Cesare Sessa, Ludovico Tarsia, and Umberto Terracini (EC).

 Since its formation, the party strived to organise itself on some bases that were not a mere reproduction of the traditional parties' bases.
 It then took again some arguments that distinguished the battle within the PSI, namely the idea that it is necessary to form an environment fiercely hostile to bourgeois society and that is an anticipation of the future socialist society.
 The purpose of this was not considered utopian because already in this society, especially in production, some structures are born on future results.
 In the first years of the PCd'I, there was no official leader; the accepted leader, first of the faction/tendency and then of the party, was Bordiga (Left) of the communist left current.
 Leaders of the minority currents were Angelo Tasca (Right) and Gramsci (Centre).